OJB-Quantum/Primer-Enhanced-Mathematics-Framework/README.md

 ## A Sort of Zero-Assumption Graduated Mathematics Framework (ZGMF) by Onri Jay Benally (Version 1.0)

-**Overview:** This framework is a comprehensive standard for building math education content from the ground up with *zero assumptions* beyond basic human language (English) comprehension and very elementary notions of quantity.
+**Overview:** This framework is a comprehensive standard for building mathematical context from the ground up with *zero assumptions* beyond basic human language (English) comprehension and very elementary notions of quantity.
 It introduces mathematical concepts in a **chronologically layered** way (from intuitive stories up to rigorous general forms), augmented by **structural tracks** (covering notation, semantics, assumptions, data, multi-model links, and conceptual bridges).
 The goal is to guide learners from a 6th-grade level understanding through high school, college, and up to graduate/research level, all within a consistent, gradually evolving presentation.

 The framework emphasizes clarity, real-world context, and a seamless blending of English descriptions with mathematical symbolism.
 Key features include upfront primers (arithmetic/logic and notation/language), integrated vocabulary glossaries, use of analogies across various sensory modalities (visual, tactile, auditory) and everyday experiences, and the inclusion of modern concepts like cost functions and error budgets early in the learning process.
 Content developed under this framework should be **interactive and multi-modal** when possible, leveraging open-source tools (for example, Google Colab notebooks, GeoGebra, etc.) to allow learners to experiment with visualizations and computations.
 The framework also provides an authoring standard (akin to a style guide) to ensure consistency and a path for continuous evolution of the curriculum.